israt83/hostelhub-client/README.md

 - Protected Routes: Only logged-in users with subscriptions can access certain pages, like meal requests and premium meal options.

 ### NPM Packages Used
-Express.js: Backend framework for API routes and request handling.
+- Express.js: Backend framework for API routes and request handling.
-MongoDB: Database to manage meal, review, and user data.
+- MongoDB: Database to manage meal, review, and user data.
-Mongoose: For data modeling and interactions with MongoDB.
+- Mongoose: For data modeling and interactions with MongoDB.
-Axios: For making API requests between frontend and backend.
+- Axios: For making API requests between frontend and backend.
-React Router: For page navigation within the app.
+- React Router: For page navigation within the app.
-Stripe: For handling secure payments and subscription processing.
+- Stripe: For handling secure payments and subscription processing.
-React Query (Tanstack): For data fetching and caching, ensuring smooth data interactions.
+- React Query (Tanstack): For data fetching and caching, ensuring smooth data interactions.
-Tailwind CSS & DaisyUI: For a modern, responsive, and visually appealing UI.
+- Tailwind CSS & DaisyUI: For a modern, responsive, and visually appealing UI.
-React Hook Form: For efficient and controlled form handling.
+- React Hook Form: For efficient and controlled form handling.
-React Toastify: For notifications and feedback on user actions.
+- React Toastify: For notifications and feedback on user actions.
 Project Updates
-Subscription-Based Features: Added like functionality for premium users on the Upcoming Meals section.
-Dynamic Package Checkout: Integrated Stripe checkout pages for Silver, Gold, and Platinum packages with dynamic routing.
+- Dynamic Package Checkout: Integrated Stripe checkout pages for Silver, Gold, and Platinum packages with dynamic routing.
-Admin Meal Review Management: Enabled admins to moderate and delete inappropriate or unverified reviews.
-User-Friendly Modals: Implemented interactive modals for actions like borrowing, confirming payments, and deleting reviews.
+- User-Friendly Modals: Implemented interactive modals for actions like borrowing, confirming payments, and deleting reviews.
-Error Handling: Built error-handling logic, including an interceptor to log out users on authentication errors and redirect to login.
+- Error Handling: Built error-handling logic, including an interceptor to log out users on authentication errors and redirect to login.